anksuunamun/social-network-ts/README.md

 * on users page:
     * follow or unfollow another network user;
     * switch between pages with users;
+    * filter users by followed/unfollowed status or search people by name;

 * you can try to log in with free account:

 login | password